sanderhahn/elasticsearch-setup/readme.md

-# Ansible provisioning Elasticsearch Cluster
+# Elasticsearch Cluster using Ansible

 Install an Elasticsearch cluster on the machines in the hosts file, also installs the `marvel` and `cloud-aws` plugins.
 The production cluster is separate from the marvel monitoring cluster.